Sweden Southern Sweden

 Bastard Burgers

-The quality is better than the usual fast-food burger chains and we love their large vegan selection (and delicious sweet potato fries).
+The quality is better than that of the usual fast-food burger chains, and we love their large vegan selection (and delicious sweet potato fries).

 Vegan burgers from Bastard Burgers